EugeneCChu/DDIoTA/docs/progress.md

 **First Phase - 80%**
 1. Front-end program can extract sentence from speech with high accuracy
-3. Currently no parameters or specific actions can be determined $G$
+3. Currently no parameters or specific actions can be determined \$G\$

 ```markdown
 Python speech to text → Part-Of-Speech tagger